 The developers did not provide presets for easy visual configurations.
 We made our own presets including the best setting based on our recommendations earlier.

-Our custom setting looks very similar to Medium+On preset with minor difference in lighting.
+Our custom setting looks very similar to Medium+On preset with minor differences in lighting.
 The High preset adds objects and details to the environment.
-Setting everything to low or off, Valorant looks like a 12-year old game like the first borderlands.
+Setting everything to low or off, Valorant looks like a 12-year old game like the first Borderlands.

 At 1920x1080 resolution, our System B were playable on all presets.
 Low and Medium+Off preset cracked 70 average fps with over 40 1% low fps.
 Medium+On preset is just over 50 average fps with 39 1% low fps while High preset is under 50 average fps with 27 1% low fps, which is still playable.
 Our Custom preset almost hit 70 fps with 68 average fps and 42 1% low fps.